Zimmi48/Touch-Snake/README.md

 If you are an iPhone developper and would like to help, contact us.
 Otherwise, you can also buy us an iPhone and give us an additional 100 bucks and we'll oblige.

-Touch Snake will soon be available as a web app for anyone to play, though.
+Touch Snake is also available as a
+[web app](http://touchsnake.zimmisapps.com) for anyone to play.

 License
 -------